This is the second of three pieces in which I will be addressing issues that commonly arise in relation to the meaning of the Eucharist:

 What then should be our criterion in judging between them?
 There can, of course, only be one: namely, faithfulness to Scripture and the tradition of the early church.
 This criterion can, of course, be applied to the theological implications of the exclusivist and inclusivist positions; but also to their socio-religious implications in terms of symbolic practice and ecclesial organization.
 We can ask which position – inclusivism or exclusivism – is more consistent, with a theology based in Scripture.
 We can also consider the symbolic and ecclesial practice of the churches that adhere to these traditions, and ask which of them more closely resemble what we see in the New Testament and the tradition of the early church.

 In my own case, it was a theological concern that initially led me to an inclusivist position.
-I did not find that Penal Substitution, or any ‘satisfaction’ theory of Atonement, offered an intellectually credible or morally tolerable account of the Christian salvation-event.
-I came to understand that God does not need the sufferings of his Son in order to be able to forgive us, and that He chooses to forgive us through the Cross, because, in so doing, he achieves some further goal: namely, the straightening out of a world distorted by our idolatries.
-The ‘Atonement studies’ from which I drew this understanding – F.C.N.
-Hicks; Frances Young; Godfrey Ashby; John Moses; Ian Bradley; Bruce Chilton; John Dunnill – seemed to me united in their insistence on understanding the Christ-event within the frame of a concept of sacrifice far broader than the exclusivist one of an act of atonement.
+I did not find that the kind of atonement doctrine implied by most exclusivists (i.e. Penal Substitution) offered an intellectually credible or morally tolerable account of the Christian salvation-event.
+I came eventually to understand that God does not need the sufferings of his Son just in order to be able to forgive us, but chooses to forgive us in this way because, in so doing, he achieves a further goal: namely, the straightening out of a world distorted by our idolatries.
+The ‘atonement studies’ from which I drew this understanding – F.C.N.
+Hicks; Frances Young; Godfrey Ashby; John Moses; Ian Bradley; Bruce Chilton; John Dunnill –(5) were united in their insistence on understanding the Christ-event within the frame of a concept of sacrifice far broader than the exclusivist one of an act of atonement.
 Here then I discovered a theology consistent with the internalist position.

 For the likes of Dix and Schmemann, the Eucharist is about more than forgiveness of sins.
 It involves the whole people of God being caught up in the worship of Christ and the angels.
 This is not just the promise of a divine presence to be experienced at the eschaton, but the fulfilment of that promise here and now, moulding us individually and collectively through a sacrifice that is Christ’s and, by association, ours.
 In the eucharistic bread and wine (‘work of human hands’) we offer ourselves – our livelihoods, our projects, all that we are.
 But we offer them not individually, but collectively as the Church.
 And we offer them in order that we ourselves (as symbolized by our gifts laid on the altar) ‘may become, in actuality and at this moment within time, what notionally we already are before God: the body of Christ’.
 (Dix, p.247)